 Lipodialites (fat burner supplements)

 The term Lipodialites refers to generally any substance that aims to burn fat in the body.
-This can occur either by increasing a person’s metabolism, i.e the energy one needs throughout the day, or by the percentage increase of the amount of body fat that is needed to cover a person’s daily energy needs.
+This can occur either by increasing a person’s metabolism, i.e. the energy one needs throughout the day, or by the percentage increase of the amount of body fat that is needed to cover a person’s daily energy needs.
 Most substances that are referred to as lipodialites usually act directly on the body’s fat deposits or through substances such as caffeine they trigger hormones such as adrenaline and increase their production in the body.
-Most fat burning substances that are in the market are a mix of various chemical substances that have these kind of effects on the body.
+Most fat-burning substances that are on the market are a mix of various chemical substances that have these kinds of effects on the body.
 Despite the fact that these types of supplements are very popular their efficacy is quite questionable and is not supported by a great number of studies.

 Caffeine / Catechins